By: Maggi Gallaspy

 Located inside MacKenzie Park, Prairie Dog Town has quickly become an iconic stop.
 With the spring weather rolling in, plan a day to get outside with loved ones and find some furry friends!
 This free attraction is open to the public.
 Bring a bag of carrots to feed them and watch as they run, hide, dance and play around you!

 The Science Spectrum and Omni Theater is offering special spring break hours and will be open until 6 p.m.
-March 11-19.
-The perfect activity for families with younger kids, the museum features many interactive exhibits, including the Butterflies Alive! event returning March 11 and running through the end of June.
+March 11-15.
+The perfect activity for families with younger kids, the museum features many interactive exhibits, including the Cats and Dogs Exhibition that will continue through June 2nd.

 Learn about the magic of bubbles, explore the Children’s Museum, visit the Gallery of Flight, watch a live animal show and more with entry to the museum.

-For combo tickets to the museum and theater, prices are $14.50 for adults, $12 for children and seniors and $6.50 for members.
+For combo tickets to the museum and theater, prices are $15.50 for adults, $13 for children and seniors, $6.50 for members and FREE if you have Prism or Spectrum.

 Bowling

 Nothing is better than a little family-friendly competition!
-Lubbock is home to Whitewood Lanes, South Plains Lanes and Main Event.
+Lubbock is home to Whitewood Lanes, South Plains Lanes, Main Event and Dave and Busters.
 Lace-up your shoes, order a pizza and get ready to roll.
 A low-impact activity, bowling is an activity fit for all ages!

 No matter which place you choose, you’re sure to throw a strike!